kcbabo/sandbox/camel-metadata.md

 ####Dynamic Definition
 Contract metadata can also be set at runtime through the use of well-known properties or headers which specify the types being used.
 The metadata can be set in component code, user code, or both.

-Certain components are aware of the types of messages being exchnaged based on information present on the wire (e.g. HTTP header) or passed in via endpoint configuration (e.g. WSDL definition).
+Certain components are aware of the types of messages being exchanged based on information present on the wire (e.g. HTTP header) or passed in via endpoint configuration (e.g. WSDL definition).
 Each component that is aware of message types would attach relevant message type information to messages as they are processed.

 User code could attach well-known properties/headers through custom processors or beans invoked during a route.
 This approach serves as an alternative to the metadata in the configuration and requires no changes to the DSL, endpoint syntax, or Camel schema.
 If none of the options for static definition are desirable/achievable, this dynamic approach could be a hacky workaround.